openhab/openhab-addons/README.md

-alarm	       | Switch    | true if monitor has an active alarm recording      | Text	   | true if monitor is recording detailed-status| Text	   |  Detailed status of monitor (Idle, Pre-alarm, Alarm, Alert, Recording) event-cause    | Text	   | empty when there is no active event, else it contains the text with the cause of the event function       | Text      | Text corresponding the value in ZoneMinder: None, Monitor, Modect, Record, Mocord, Nodect capture-daemon | Switch      | Run state of ZMC Daemon analysis-daemon| Switch      | Run state of ZMA Daemon
+alarm	       | Switch    | true if monitor has an active alarm recording      | Text	   | true if monitor is recording detailed-status| Text	   |  Detailed status of monitor (Idle, Pre-alarm, Alarm, Alert, Recording) event-cause    | Text	   | Empty when there is no active event, else it contains the text with the cause of the event function       | Text      | Text corresponding the value in ZoneMinder: None, Monitor, Modect, Record, Mocord, Nodect capture-daemon | Switch      | Run state of ZMC Daemon analysis-daemon| Switch      | Run state of ZMA Daemon